 The “Black Swan” site was located in waters where a number of Colonial period ships were believed to have sunk.
 There was no apparent hull of a shipwreck or other sufficient evidence at the site to conclusively identify a vessel from which the treasure may have originated.
 The leading hypothesis suggested the coins and artifacts discovered at the "Black Swan" site may have been associated with the Nuestra Señora de las Mercedes, a Spanish vessel that had been assigned to transport mail, private passengers and consignments of merchant goods and other cargoes at the time of its sinking in 1804.
 Historical records indicate that approximately 72% of the coins transported aboard the Mercedes were owned by private merchants and not the Spanish government.

 The coins and artifacts were brought into the United States with a valid export license, and imported legally pursuant to US Law.
 Odyssey brought the recovered items under the jurisdiction of the US Federal Court by filing an Admiralty arrest action.
 This procedure allows any legitimate claimant with an interest in the property to make a claim.
 Spain, Peru and various groups of individuals claiming to be descendants of those who shipped private property on the Mercedes all filed claims in the case.
-The US Federal Court, without a hearing or trial, dismissed the case upon determining it did not have jurisdiction and in 2012 ordered the coins and artifacts be turned over to the claimant, Spain.
+The US Federal Court, without a trial, dismissed the case upon determining it did not have jurisdiction and in 2012 ordered the coins and artifacts be turned over to the claimant, Spain.
 The Eleventh Circuit Court of Appeals upheld the dismissal, but also noted that it did not conclude the property belonged to Spain.